-You can only use a water bath canner for high acid foods like jam (related: Low-Sugar Strawberry Jam), fruits (related: Canning Peaches – How to Can Peaches), and pickled veggies (Related: Canning Dill Relish).
-The pot needs to be tall enough to cover the tops of your jars with water by two inches.
+You can only use a water bath canner for high acid foods like jam (related: Low-Sugar Strawberry Jam), fruits (related: Preserving Peaches), and pickled veggies (Related: Dill Pickle Relish).
+The pot needs to be tall enough to cover the tops of your jars with boiling water by two inches.

 Use what you have at home: If you already have a very tall stockpot, you can repurpose it as a canner.
 Chances are it won’t be wide enough to can more than a few jars at a time, but in a pinch, it will work.
 You’ll need to use a canning rack; read more about that below.

 A pressure canner gives you more flexibility on what you’re able to can and preserve.
-Meat, non-pickled vegetables (related: Canning Pumpkin), must be processed in a pressure canner.
-Additionally, it can make the process faster compared with a WBC for some high-acid foods (related: Canning Whole Tomatoes).
+Meat, non-pickled vegetables (related: How to Can Green Beans, Canning Carrots, and Canning Pumpkin, must be processed in a pressure canner.
+Additionally, it can make the process faster compared with a WBC for some high-acid foods (related: Canning Stewed Tomatoes and How to Can Tomatoes).

 Pressure canners have a steeper learning curve than a water bath canner.
 I used a very basic WBC for three years before I felt ready to upgrade to a pressure canner.

 You can use a pressure canner as a water bath canner by removing the steam gauge so it is possible for it to do double duty.
 I have a Presto 23-quart pressure canner and am very happy with it!